WiseGuru/ccna-definitions-vault/20 - Definitions/25 - Mnemonics and Summaries/Subnetting Walk-through.md

 However, it's almost always faster to just *know* the answer instead of having to look it up.
 Therefore, I've included a link below to *Anki flashcards* I created that specifically to reinforce your translation from *dotted-decimal* to *slash-notation* and back again.
 There are also cards that give you a *slash-notation subnet mask* and ask you to say *which octet increments* and by *how much*.
 I hope they're as helpful to you as they were to me.

 As you memorize this information, go to [subnetting.org](https://subnetting.org/) and do rapid-fire practice.
 You might have used it to practice the proper calculation methods, but *it's more realistic* to try to *complete as many as you can* within a *short time limit*.
-Think of it less as a chore, and more like a game (I find it exercises similar brain-muscles as *sudoku*^[Incidentally, "sudoku" is an abbreviation of a Japanese phrase which means "huge waste of time"]).
+Think of it less as a chore, and more like a game (I find it exercises similar brain-muscles as *sudoku*^[Incidentally, "sudoku" is an abbreviation of a Japanese phrase which means "huge waste of time", and has consumed many hours of my life.]).
 At least, that's what I told myself.

 #### Study Prep Recap
 The *bit value of the last bit in a subnet mask* indicates the *IP range* of the *subnet's* **octet**